Expertise

 While the commitment of respondents is essential to gather high-quality answers, this method may not be suitable for certain types of studies.
 Two cases fall into this category, and on the basis of your questionnaire, we can discuss possible alternatives and solutions.

-If your questionnaire involves an overly complex device
+If your questionnaire involves an overly complex mechanism

 In other words, it requires technical provisions such as the activation of a webcam foreye-trackingfor example.